5103. Koza Nostra

 Algorithm analysis

-Let g(n) be the number of ways to distribute the cards to n teachers who are arranged in a row (the first one is not next to the last one).
-This problem is equivalent to finding the number of sequences of length n consisting of 0s and 1s, where no two 1s are adjacent.
-Its solution is given by the Fibonacci number defined by the recurrence relation:
+Let g(n) be the number of ways to deal cards to n teachers arranged in a line (the first and the last are not considered adjacent).
+This problem is equivalent to counting binary sequences of length n consisting of 0s and 1s in which no two 1s are adjacent.
+The solution is given by the Fibonacci sequence defined by the following recurrence relation:

-Let f(n) be the number of ways to distribute cards to n teachers arranged in a circle.
+Let f(n) be the number of ways to deal cards to n teachers seated in a circle.

 f(n) = g(n – 1) + g(n – 3), if n ≥ 3